By B.L. Freeborn © 2013, updated Nov. 2018

 The ancient world took their Ruler very seriously.
-Not only was he the King but he was their unit of measure.
 The King or Ruler as represented by a man would confirm and declare the standards of measure of his land or the ruler.
-These units were obtained from the gods.
 The terms are not meant to be a play on words.
 It is just that we have forgotten how important standards of measure are.
 We forget that is until we are at the gas pump and we think we have been shorted!
 Oh!
 Then we remember and call the local weights and measures guy and file a complaint with our current Ruler that the law is not being followed.
 This tradition is alive and well.

 The unit of length found by Rene Millon at Teotihuacan near Mexico City was a length of 57 meters or 187 feet.

 Hugh Harleston, Jr. in 1972 found that the unit of length at the same site was 41.66″.1

 Robert Horn and Ray Hively2 suggested in 1982 the standard length of Newark was 1054 feet.
 (This is 527 times two.)
 They called it an OCD (Observatory Circle Diameter).
 They otherwise measure in meters.

 William Romain follows Horn and Hively and uses OCD’s but he otherwise measures in feet.